alvesjohann/arquivos/README.md

 ### Filosofia da Arte
 - Coomaraswamy, Ananda Kentish
-    - A Figure of Speech or a Figure of Thought? [(original - EM CONSTRUÇÃO)](Filosofia%20da%20Arte\COOMARASWAMY,%20Ananda%20Kentish\A%20Figure%20of%20Speech%20or%20a%20Figure%20of%20Thought)
+    - A Figure of Speech or a Figure of Thought? [(original inglês - EM CONSTRUÇÃO)](Filosofia%20da%20Arte\COOMARASWAMY,%20Ananda%20Kentish\A%20Figure%20of%20Speech%20or%20a%20Figure%20of%20Thought)